How to Create an LLC in Washington State

 If the desired name is not already in use, you can reserve the name until you are ready to form your LLC by filing an application for Reservation of Washington (Domestic) Name.
 There is a small filing fee to reserve your name, which you can deduct from your taxes.

-Potential Disadvantages of an LLC in Washington state
+Potential disadvantages of an LLC in Washington State

 The benefits are many, but forming an LLC is not without its downsides.

-How to Start an LLC in Washington State
+How to start an LLC in Washington State

 Establishing an LLC in Washington isn’t necessarily difficult, but there are several steps you should be aware of to do it correctly.

+Start by choosing a name for your LLC and conducting the research to ensure its availability.
+If you want your LLC name to match your “doing business as” (DBA) name, you may also want to check domain availability for your business website (if you plan on having one).
 You must also appoint a Registered Agent for your LLC to send and receive legal correspondence on behalf of your company.
 This person must be a resident of the state of Washington or a corporation that is legally allowed to conduct business in Washington.
 (You can choose to be your own Registered Agent.)
+From there, you will need to complete the application to form a Limited Liability Corporation.
+You can file this application online or by mail, along with the required filing fee ($180 by mail, $200 online).

 Once you receive all the necessary paperwork, you will need to apply for an Employer Identification Number (EIN).
 If you apply online, you will receive this number immediately.
 If you apply by fax, you can expect to receive your EIN within 2-3 weeks.
+It’s also in your best interest to set up a separate banking account for your business to separate business and personal expenses.
+This helps you simplify taxes and accounting and build your company’s credit history.

 Finally, you will need to secure workers’ compensation insurance and general liability insurance to protect your company’s assets in the event of an incident.

-Establish an LLC in Washington state the Easy Way
+Establish an LLC in Washington State the Easy Way

 It’s a lot to take in, especially for new businesses who haven’t completed the process before.
 At Brighton Jones, we work with attorneys to provide LLC formation services and take the guesswork out of establishing your business.
-Our approach is streamlined to give you the shortest connection between the business idea and launch day.
+Our streamlined approach gives you the shortest connection between the business idea and launch day.
+Contact a member of our team today to see how we can help you form your LLC and get this critical phase of your business off to an auspicious start.